A ghost mechanism: An analytical model of abrupt learning in recurrent networks: Methodological details for reproducibility

 There are several important distinctions between the trained RNNs and our toy model.
 First, for large $\kappa$, the time evolution equations asymptotically becomes:

 where $O(1)$ refers to the $\kappa$ independent saturation term due to the saturation of $\tanh(.)$ non-linearities.
-Thus, unlike the toy model, RNN equations cannot generate a global ghost point, as there is always at least one fixed point to accommodate $f(\kappa;m,n,b) \to -\kappa$ limit as $\kappa \to \pm \infty$.
-Instead, as we show in Fig. \ref{fig:fig3}, the ghost point emerges locally.
+Thus, unlike the toy model, RNN equations cannot generate a global ghost point, as there is always at least one fixed point to accommodate $f(\kappa;\vec m,\vec n,\vec b) \to -\kappa$ limit as $\kappa \to \pm \infty$.
+Instead, as we show in Fig. \ref{figure3}, the ghost point emerges locally.

 Second, the RNN equations have a characteristic time-scale, $\tau$, with respect to which we perform an Euler discretization and design the delay period $T$.
-Specifically, we pick $\Delta t = 5ms$ such that $ \Delta = \Delta t/\tau = 0.5$ and the time evolution equations become:
+Specifically, we pick $\Delta t = 5ms$ such that $ \Delta = \Delta t/\tau = 0.5$ and the time evolution equation becomes: